What Is a Meteorologist?

 Salaries can range significantly for meteorologist careers in the low to high range.

 But on average, the median salary is about $79,400 with entry-level positions much lower.
 On average, this is much higher than other environmental science careers.

 Job opportunities are mostly in government, education, and the private sector.
 For example, news stations hire meteorologists to report the weather.

 Over the years, demand for “operational forecasters” has declined because of the usage of computers and predictive modeling.
 There is value to be had by a seasoned weather forecaster but job opportunities have become rarer.

 The best thing about being a meteorologist is that they can continually be wrong and keep their job.
 In fact, this happens on a day-to-day basis for weather forecasting.

 The research in forecasting storm systems/ significant weather events can involve some serious number crunching.
-If math is not your thing, then weather still has a community of hobbyists to be a part of.
+If math is not your thing, then weather still have a community of hobbyists to be a part of.

 This is why sharpening your math skills is a pro tip for meteorologists.
 If you’re not good at it and you want to be a meteorologist, you need to get good.